ubirch/ubirch-testkit/README.md

 ---
 **INFO**

-This firmware supports pysense and pytrack version 1.x.
+This firmware supports pysense and pytrack hardware version **1.x**.

  ---